-The house could be made fall-proof by cleaning up clutter, removing or securing throw rugs, electrical cords, and small furniture pieces or items that would be easy to trip over.
+The house could be made fall-proof by cleaning up clutter and removing or securing throw rugs, extension cords, and small furniture pieces or items that would be easy to trip over.

 Ensure there is good lighting in all rooms of the home so the patient doesn’t trip over something in dim light.

 Secure Dangerous Items

 Next, make a plan to go room by room and secure items the patient could hurt themselves with accidentally, such as bookcases that could be pulled over on top of them.

-Remove any extra chairs that could actually add to clutter.
+Remove any extra chairs that could actually add to the clutter.